kstenerud/concise-encoding/cte-specification.md

 Structural whitespace is a sequence of whitespace characters whose purpose is to separate objects in a CTE document (for example, separating objects in a list `[1 2 3 4]`).
 Such characters are not interpreted literally, are interchangeable, and can be repeated any number of times without altering the meaning or structure of the document.
 Whitespace characters not intended to be structural will need to be quoted in most contexts to preserve their meaning.

-CTE decoders must accept all whitespace characters when decoding structural whitespace.
-CTE Encoders must produce only the following characters as structural whitespace:
+CTE decoders **MUST** accept all whitespace characters when decoding structural whitespace.
+CTE Encoders **MUST** produce only the following characters as structural whitespace:

 | Code Point | Name                      |
 | ---------- | ------------------------- |